-All coursework completed at a foreign institution must be evaluated by a member of the National Association of Credential Evaluation Services (NACES).
+All coursework completed at a foreign institution must be evaluated by a member of the National Association of Credential Evaluation Services (NACES) or a member of the Association of International Credentials Evaluators (AICE).
+The evaluation must be course by course with letter grades.
 An exception to this may be allowed for students transferring from Canada with prior approval from the Transfer Center.